weronikaabednarz/Staff-Management/README.md

-# Data Entry Form Project
+# Staff Management - Data Entry Form Project

 Window application of the data entry form:
 - shows the entered data in the terminal,